 M.E.
-Baird (Matthew Ede Baird) is an acclaimed Australian singer-songwriter, musician, visual artist and former academic.
-Originally from Melbourne, he has lived in many places since.
-He currently calls the Northern New South Wales home.
+Baird is indeed a highly respected independent Australian artist in varying mediums, with an impressive body of work in songwriting, music and art.
+Originally from Melbourne, he has lived in many places since, each a unique chapter in life.
+He currently calls Northern New South Wales home.

 MUSIC & SONG

 There is a haunting quality to M.E.
 Baird’s music, a type of gothic blues noir that permeates the songs.
-Baird knows how to successfully balance the beauty and the despair on Time and as a result, this is an album that should fit nicely in the record collections of fans of songwriters such as Nick Cave, Leonard Cohen and Will Oldham." ★★★★ The Music (Australia)
+Baird knows how to successfully balance the beauty and the despair on Time ." ★★★★ The Music (Australia)

 "Deeply evocative, M.E.
 Baird is driven by emotion.
 Whether in the carefully crafted lyrics or the music itself, emotion drips from everywhere, it trickles down walls and pools on the floor.
 It aches and hurts...and it’s beautiful." ★★★★ Rhythms Magazine, Australia.